webpack/webpack.js.org/src/content/contribute/writing-a-loader.md

   - asulaiman
 ---

-A loader is a node module that exports a `function`.
+A loader is a node module that exports a function.
 This function is called when a resource should be transformed by this loader.
 The given function will have access to the [Loader API](/api/loaders/) using the `this` context provided to it.

 ## Setup